jacktrusler/cheat_sheets/docs/mac.md

 `defaults write com.apple.desktopservices DSDontWriteNetworkStores true`

+## Mouse Acceleration
+Apparently can be turned off using this command in the terminal:
+`defaults write .GlobalPreferences com.apple.mouse.scaling -1`

 ## Ansible
 install python3 via homebrew: `brew install python3`
 The install tells you where python3 was installed on your system, also gives you pip3 (python's package manager)